-We're delighted to have appointed our first volunteer digital mentor to help Eastleigh residents get online with free one to one support.
+Housing association VIVID has appointed its first volunteer digital mentor to help Eastleigh residents get online with free one to one support.

-Local resident Shawana Chaudry will be helping internet newcomers at Eastleigh Library as part of our successful Get Online sessions run in partnership with Hampshire County Council.
+Local resident Shawana Chaudry will be helping internet newcomers at Eastleigh Library as part of successful sessions run in partnership with Hampshire County Council.

-One-to-one support in Eastleigh starts this month as part of national Get Online week.
+One to one support in Eastleigh starts this month as part of national Digital Inclusion week.
 To book a place visit Eastleigh Library at the Swan Centre or call the library on 02380 612646.

 She said: “With the internet now such a huge part of everyday life I want to help people take advantage of what it has to offer while also staying safe online.
 Having the opportunity to work with computers and people will give me a good base for getting into full time employment.”

-We're already running successful courses in Basingstoke, Aldershot, Farnborough and Andover and some venues have had to add spaces to meet demand.
-You can check with your local library for more information.
+VIVID is already running successful courses in Basingstoke, Aldershot, Farnborough and Andover and some venues have had to add spaces to meet demand.

 Our support gets people comfortable using the internet to do things like complete online forms, use search engines, email and shop online as well as how to make sure of secure surfing.